cobuildlab/cobuildlab-web/src/pages/blog/key-features-for-your-freight-forwarding-custom-software.md

 <br />

-<p>Manage and coordinate inventory and actions throughout a warehouse or distribution center.
+Manage and coordinate inventory and actions throughout a warehouse or distribution center.
 Optimize picking and shipping.
-Ensure a higher accuracy of order fulfillment, faster delivery times, efficient labor management, increased visibility of an order’s status, optimizes storage space, minimized inventory movement, and improves the yard and dock productivity.</p>
+Ensure a higher accuracy of order fulfillment, faster delivery times, efficient labor management, increased visibility of an order’s status, optimizes storage space, minimized inventory movement, and improves the yard and dock productivity.

 <br/>